finbourne/luminesce-sdk-csharp/sdk/docs/SqlDesignApi.md

 # **PutFileReadDesignToSql**
 > FileReaderBuilderResponse PutFileReadDesignToSql (FileReaderBuilderDef fileReaderBuilderDef, bool? executeQuery = null)

-[EXPERIMENTAL] PutFileReadDesignToSql: Make file read SQL from a design object
+PutFileReadDesignToSql: Make file read SQL from a design object

 Generates SQL from a FileReaderBuilderDef object  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.